marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Usage - Very Important to Understand.

 1. Clone or download the repo to your local machine.
+2. Unzip it.
+3. cd to the unzipped Optimized-Modified-GetOldTweets3-OMGOT-master folder
-2. cd into the downloaded GetOldTweets3 folder, and open up command prompt or terminal right in that same folder.
+4. cd again to the GetOldTweets3-0.0.10 folder inside unzipped Optimized-Modified-GetOldTweets3-OMGOT-master folder, and fire up command prompt or terminal right there.
-3. then run the codes in the examples below.
+5. then run the codes in the examples below.

 Please Feel free to customize, change the parameters/arguments as used in the examples below according to the needs of your project.